NorahAlshahrani/bert_synonym_attack/Training-Scripts/README.md

-In this repository, we share code scripts for training and fine-tuning models on the Hotel Arabic Reviews Dataset (HARD) and Sentiment Analysis for Social Media Posts in Arabic Dialect (MSDA), besides our adversarial training code scripts.
+In this repository, we share code scripts for training and fine-tuning models on the Hotel Arabic Reviews Dataset (HARD) and Sentiment Analysis for Social Media Posts in Arabic Dialect (MSDA) datasets, besides our adversarial training code scripts.